The Signpost

 Some of these are narrow contentious topics with firm boundaries (ie "Abortion", "COVID-19", and "Yasuke").
 But many are contentious populations, demographics, populations, peoples, or global regions (ie "Kurds and Kurdistan", "Eastern Europe", "South Asia", and "gender-related disputes or controversies").

-There is a clear double standard that to date, there has never been a ban on "men, broadly construed", or "Americans or the United States, broadly construed".
+There is a clear double standard in that, to date, there has never been a topic ban concerning "men, broadly construed", or "Americans or the United States, broadly construed".
 Thus, a ban on any mention of a minority is almost always a disproportionate ban when applied to members of that minority.
 It is my sincere hope to one day mark this essay, describing a manifestation of epistemic injustice on Wikipedia, as deprecated.

 The double standard